carbonplan/research/articles/dac-calculator-explainer/index.md

   NGCCNaturalGas={33}
 />

 But these particular costs reflect a specific set of assumptions.
-Varying parameters in the calculator lets you explore a range of costs for each scenario, and recreate the ranges reported by McQueen et al. (2021): $230-390/tCO₂ for NGCC, $360–570/tCO₂ for wind, and $430–690/tCO₂ for solar.
-Note that the large number of parameters exposed in the calculator creates the potential for wider cost ranges compared to the paper.
+Varying parameters in the calculator lets you explore a range of costs for each scenario, and recreate the ranges that McQueen et al. report: $230-390/tCO₂ for NGCC, $360–570/tCO₂ for wind, and $430–690/tCO₂ for solar.
+Note that the parameters exposed in the calculator create the potential for wider cost ranges compared to the paper.

 ### Exploring the parameter space

 The above analysis shows a clear cost advantage for NGCC relative to wind or solar.
-But with alternative assumptions, that difference can become much smaller.
+But with alternate assumptions, that difference can become much smaller.
 Here we explore a high cost NGCC configuration, and a low cost wind configuration.

-To model the high cost NGCC, we use parameters from a DAC facility described in the [American Physical Societies 2011 report on Direct Air Capture](https://www.aps.org/policy/reports/assessments/upload/dac2011.pdf), including corrections for two additional follow-ons analyses.<Reference color={meta.color} data={sidenotes[2]}/><Reference color={meta.color} data={sidenotes[3]}/> Specifically, we assume a higher DAC plant cost, including both fixed and variable O&M, and slightly higher electricity and thermal energy requirements than some other cost estimates.<Reference color={meta.color} data={sidenotes[4]}/>
+To model high cost NGCC, we use parameters from a DAC facility described in the [American Physical Societies 2011 report on Direct Air Capture](https://www.aps.org/policy/reports/assessments/upload/dac2011.pdf), including corrections for two additional follow-ons analyses.<Reference color={meta.color} data={sidenotes[2]}/><Reference color={meta.color} data={sidenotes[3]}/> Specifically, we assume a higher DAC plant cost, including both fixed and variable O&M, and slightly higher electricity and thermal energy requirements than some other cost estimates.<Reference color={meta.color} data={sidenotes[4]}/>

 <ParameterScenario
   figureNumber={3}